This page is updated regularly.

 The office will take into account the exceptional situation caused by coronavirus when considering deadline extensions fro trademark and design matters.
 A fee must be paid for each extension request.

-Deadlines suspended from 23 February to 15 April 2020.
-The suspension does now apply to the deadlines for opposition procedures relating to the registration of trademarks.
-The suspension does not apply to the deadlines for trademark appeals.
+Deadlines were suspended from 23 February to 15 May 2020.
+The suspension applied to the deadlines for opposition procedures relating to the registration of trademarks.
+The suspension did not apply to the deadlines for trademark appeals.

 The use of online filing for all documents is encouraged.
-Will consider the special circumstances of COVID-19 when reviewing restoration requests if a deadline is missed.
+Will consider the special circumstances of COVID-19 when considering restoration requests if a deadline is missed.

 For patents, designs and trade marks, extensions of at least two months will be granted for people affected by COVID-19.
 Extensions are only available for deadlines set by the NIPO.